microsoft/BotFramework-WebChat/samples/01.c.getting-started-migration/README.md

 </html>
 ```

-> For demonstration purposes, we are using the development branch of Web Chat at "/master/webchat.js".
-When you are using Web Chat for production, you should use the latest stable release at "/latest/webchat.js", or lock down on a specific version with the following format: "/4.1.0/webchat.js".
+> This CDN points to the latest official release of Web Chat.
+If you need to test against Web Chat's latest bits, please refer to pointing to Web Chat's MyGet feed. https://github.com/microsoft/BotFramework-WebChat#how-to-test-with-web-chats-latest-bits

 Our first change is to update the CDN the webpage uses from v3 to v4.